grn-x/MapEditor/readme.md

 If the readme is done, ill never touch this devils spawn ever again.

+**Jump to the [Demo](#demo), with compression artifacts so bad, they overshadow the actual content.
+Ill avoid having these high contrast block textures in the background next time**

 ## About The Project

 Yet another Java Voxel Engine, built with LibGDX and the LWJGL backend.